Access level ▸ Black-Box · Open for engagements

 Participants work against a realistic vulnerable agentic AI application with agent loop, RAG pipeline, MCP-style tools, tool use, guardrails, audit data, and selected monitoring and sandboxing exercises.

-The training follows a clean Black-Box → Grey-Box → White-Box progression and uses L0–L3 security levels so teams can compare which controls block, detect, or fail against specific attack classes.
+The training follows a clean Black-Box → Grey-Box → White-Box progression — the same arc as this page — and uses L0–L3 security levels so teams can compare which controls block, detect, or fail against specific attack classes.

 • For Data Scientists, ML Engineers, Developers, Security Engineers, Red Teamers, and technical leads